19.2 acre Farm for sale - Silverdale,WA

 make his payment on time, everytime.
 But the mobil home is in his name and not mine.

-Secondly, when my sister put a newer mobil on her 16 acres which is adjacent and to the
+When my sister put a newer mobil on her 16 acres which is adjacent and to the

 west of our property, county rules had changed and her own drilled well was then considered